 The 70s cohousing movement

 The modern cohousing movement was catalyzed in Denmark in the 1970s.
-These communities were comprised of families that lived in homes surrounding common shared spaces.
+These communities were comprised of families living in homes surrounding shared spaces.

 The difference between this cohousing movement and the many previous iterations is that it was born out of both a need and a desire.
 The residents wanted to interact with each other throughout the day, both socially and productively.

 Danish co-houses have been defined as the gold standard of modern cohousing communities.
 These communities were pioneering in their take on alternative-mainstream housing.

 As such, the first cohousing community in America was built in the 90s in California and modeled off of Copenhagen’s cohousing communities of the 1980s.

 With the advent of the Internet, the flexibility to work wherever you had a computer and a connection was intriguing.
 There was no longer a need to sit in an office all day.